HopeLessGuest/financial-document-analyzer/README.md

 ### 3. Chart Extraction Tab

-This module identifies charts and graphs within your PDF and extracts their titles. **Note: This feature requires the Gemini model provider.**
+This module identifies charts and graphs within your PDF and extracts their titles. **Note: This feature requires a multimodal model like Gemini or GPT.**

 **Usage:**
 1.  **Upload PDF**: Select or drag and drop the PDF file you wish to analyze.
 2.  **Set Page Range (Optional)**: Specify the pages you want to scan for charts.
 3.  **Extract**: Click the **"Extract Charts"** button.
-4.  **Processing**: The application renders the selected PDF pages into images and sends them to the Gemini API for visual analysis.
+4.  **Processing**: The application renders the selected PDF pages into images and sends them to the AI provider for visual analysis.
 5.  **Completion**: The results are added as a new chart-specific data source and can be viewed in the "View Data" tab.

 ### 4. View Data Tab